Sohel Rana (actor)

-Masud Parvez (born 21 February 1947; known by his stage name Sohel Rana) is a Bangladeshi film actor, director, politician and producer.
+Masud Parvez (born 21 February 1946) known by his stage name as Sohel Rana, is a Bangladeshi film actor, director, screen writer, politician and producer who predominantly worked in Dhallywood cinema.
 At present, he is a presidium member of the Jatiya Party.
 He won Bangladesh National Film Award for Best Actor for his role in the film Ajante (1996) and for the Best Supporting Actor award for the film Sahoshi Manush Chai (2003) and the Bangladesh National Film Award for Lifetime Achievement 2019.

 Known for his witty dialogues in action films and other types of social characters, he was able to establish himself as one of main leading actors in the action scenes of the film industry.
-Starting his career with the film Ora Egaro Jon, his successful career flourished with many hit films such as Epar Opar, Dost Dushmon, Jinzir, Gherao, Gaddar, Jobab, Badla, CID, Juboraj, Nag Purnima, Shahjada, Salim Javed, Badhon Hara, Ostad Sangred, Chor, Akheri Nishan, Prem Bodnam, Data Hatemtai, Gunaghar, Sokhi Tumi Kar & Ostad Sangred.
+Starting his career with the film Ora Egaro Jon (1972), his successful career flourished with many hit films such as Epar Opar, Dost Dushmon, Jinzir, Gherao, Gaddar, Jobab, Badla, CID, Juboraj, Nag Purnima, Shahjada, Salim Javed, Badhon Hara, Ostad Sangred, Chor, Akheri Nishan, Prem Bodnam, Data Hatemtai, Gunaghar, Sokhi Tumi Kar & Dossu Bonhor.
 With a decade end to his career, he continued to be among the top action stars of the film industry and delivered many hits in the 1980s and early 1990s as well with films such as Al Helal, Ottachar, Jarka, Basona, Bojromusti, Tin Konna, Bir Purush, Bir Juddha, Shahi Kandan, Humki, Oborodh, Top Rongbaz, Lat Shaheb, Chokher Pani, Shotru Voyonkar, Josh, Commander, Opohoron, Ghorer Shotru, Shotru Shabdan & Mrittur Sathe Panja.

+Birth & Education

+He was born on 21 February 1947 in Dhaka.
+His home is in Dehergati village, Babuganj Upazila, Barisal District.
+His father Auwal Malek and mother Dilowara.
+His younger brother is actor Masud Parvez Rubel.

+He studied at Mymensingh Ananda Mohan College in 1961.
+He later completed a master's degree from University of Dhaka.
+He was involved in politics from his student life.